pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

    :newterm:`action` that :ref:`makes some change to models or to the session state <ug-actions>`.
- - A :newterm:`Precision Control` that shows the current interactive :ref:`precision level <ug-precision>` with buttons to increase or decrease it.
+ - A :newterm:`Precision Control` that shows the current interactive :ref:`precision level <ug-precision-level>` with buttons to increase or decrease it.
  - The :newterm:`Tree Panel` on the back wall that :ref:`displays all models in tree form and allows you to interact with them <ug-tree-panel>`.